tobyweston/blog/astro/src/content/blog/2008-12-17-junit-and-threaded-tests-i-recently.md

 ---
-name: junit-and-threaded-tests-i-recently
-title: JUnit and Threaded Tests
+title: "JUnit and Threaded Tests"
-pubDate: 2008-12-17 18:52:00 +00:00
+pubDate: "2008-12-17"
-categories: java concurrency testing sidebar : false
+categories: "java concurrency testing"
 keywords: "junit, concurrent, concurrent tests, tests, eclipse, false positive"
 description: "Find out how threaded tests exit early thanks to your test runner.
 Eclipse (and others) will call exit so unless you wait, you may get false-positive results."
 ---